 Forget store bought energy bars that cost $5 a box and often taste like crap.
-These crave worthy pumpkin butter energy bars come together in a flash with no baking required and taste incredible!
+This crave worthy pumpkin butter energy bars recipe come together in a flash with no baking required and taste incredible!

 These little bars are a family favorite for fall around here.
 Todd takes them for his car rides to work, I snack on them while I’m getting everyone out of the door in the mornings, and the kids enjoy them straight from their lunch boxes.
 While I have used homemade pumpkin butter to make these before more often than not I reach for a jar of Trader Joe’s pumpkin butter for the convenience factor.
-Any way you dish them up these little bites are sure to be a hit!
+Any way you dish up this energy bars recipe, they are sure to be a hit!

 Make a batch of these at the beginning of the week, wrap them individually in plastic wrap and store them in the fridge for easy breakfasts and snacks to take on the go.
 Just be sure to let them come to room temp before you eat them because they really harden up in the fridge!

 Don’t forget to rate the recipe, and let me know what you think about these Pumpkin Butter Energy Bars in the comments below.
 I just love hearing from you.
 Your reviews/comments really help other people that visit This Mess is Ours!

 - Cook Time: 13 mins